-The program uses the facilities of government agencies, hospitals, schools and businesses to make college credit and non-credit courses conveniently available to the public.
+Continuing Education and Outreach, charged with extending the resources of UM-St. Louis to the public, uses the facilities of government agencies, hospitals, schools and businesses to make college credit and non-credit courses conveniently available to the public.
 The J.C.
 Penney Conference Center provides a modern adult education setting on campus for short courses, conferences, institutes, workshops and seminars.

-Continuing Education and Outreach, College of Arts and Sciences, offers through the Nonprofit Management and Leadership Program courses and seminars for professional staff, board members and other leaders of nonprofit and voluntary organizations as well as for students and others wishing to explore a future in the field.
+Continuing Education and Outreach and the College of Arts and Sciences offer through the Nonprofit Management and Leadership Program courses and seminars for professional staff, board members and other leaders of nonprofit and voluntary organizations as well as for students and others wishing to explore the field.

-A graduate concentration program and undergraduate certificate are also offered.
-Custom-designed programs for specific nonprofit associations and organizations are available, and the program also provides consulting services to nonprofit or voluntary organizations.
+A graduate concentration program and undergraduate certificate also are offered.
+Custom designed programs for specific nonprofit association and organizations are available, and the program also provides consulting services to nonprofit or voluntary organizations.

-Through the Video Instructional Program, the UM-St. Louis offers courses on all local cable television stations on the Higher Education Channel.
-Graduate and undergraduate credit courses are offered with the UM-St. Louis faculty available to answer questions and discuss exams.
+Through the Video Instructional Program, UM-St. Louis offers courses on all local cable television stations on the Higher Education Channel.
+Graduate and undergraduate credit courses are offered with UM-St. Louis faculty available to answer questions and discuss exams.